Mathildepfr/awesome-divi/README.md

 * [Divi Shortcodes Anywhere](https://wordpress.org/plugins/dsa-divi-shortcodes-anywhere/) - Display any divi module inside other module , on archive pages , text widgets or even in menus.
 * [Divi Section Enhancer](https://wordpress.org/plugins/dse-divi-section-enhancer/) -  Improves DIVI Sections capabilities.
 * [Divi Cookie Consent](https://wordpress.org/plugins/cookie-consent-for-divi/) -  Divi Cookie Consent is a free WordPress plugin for alerting users about the use of cookies on your website.
+* [Logic Hop Personalization for Divi Add-on](https://wordpress.org/plugins/logic-hop-personalization-for-divi-add-on/) -  The Logic Hop Personalization for Divi Add-on brings the power of personalization to WordPress with Divi Page Builder.

 ## Performance